nwvh/screencapture-wx-anticheat/README.md

 | `filename`   | `string`        | `null`   | Specifies the name of the file when saving or transmitting captured data.|
 | `encoding`   | `string`        | `'webp'` | Specifies the encoding format for the captured image (e.g., `'webp'`).   |

-Depending on what you need, the last argument accepts two values: `blob` and `base64`.

 ```ts
 RegisterCommand(